jag3dagster/AllowBeachSprinklers/docs/README.md

 ### Compatibility
 * Compatible with...
-	- Stardew Valley 1.5 or later;
+	- Stardew Valley 1.5 or later
+	- SMAPI 3.0.0 or later
 * No known mod conflicts
 	- If you find one please feel free to notify me here or on the [Nexus Mod](https://www.nexusmods.com/stardewvalley/mods/7629) site